galago17/shogi_typesetting/README.md

 ## Environments
 There are two custom environments in this set of macros.
 Both generate a table of moves: ``chessmoves`` generates chess-style movenumbering (1 move = 1 move by each player), \
 and ``shogimoves`` generates shogi-style numbering (1 move = 1 move by one player).
 Each environment has its own command to generate each move.
+Both commands require stating the move number on which to start the count.
+However, the count will start on the number after the input number.
+Therefore, ``0`` must be inputted to start at 1.

 ### ``chessmoves``

 ``
-\begin{chessmoves}
+\begin{chessmoves}{0}
 \cm{Nf3}
 \end{chessmoves}
 ``